risingstar-bit/Compose-Community/CONTRIBUTING.md

 Avoid Conflicts {Syncing your fork}<br>
 An easy way to avoid conflicts is to add an 'upstream' for your git repo, as other PR's may be merged while you're working on your branch/fork.<br>

-git remote add upstream https://github.com/risingstar-bit/Compose-Community.git<br>
+command) git remote add upstream https://github.com/risingstar-bit/Compose-Community.git<br>
 You can verify that the new remote has been added by typing<br>

-git remote -v<br>
+command) git remote -v<br>
 To pull any new changes from your parent repo simply run<br>

 git merge upstream/master<br>